LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaResults.md

 val htmlResult = Ok(<h1>Hello World!</h1>).as(HTML)
 ```

 > **Note:** The benefit of using `HTML` instead of the `"text/html"` is that the charset will be automatically handled for you and the actual Content-Type header will be set to `text/html; charset=utf-8`.
-We will see that just after.
+We will see that in a bit.

 ## Manipulating HTTP headers